 Neighbors react to deadly Edinburg house fire that killed one person

-Edinburg fire officials are investigating a house fire that left on man dead on Saturday.
+Edinburg fire officials are investigating a house fire that left one man dead on Saturday.

 Neighbors were woken up by fire trucks responding to the fire that engulfed a home at around 5:50 a.m.